Blog As Podcast

 It is time to combine annual operating plans with behaviors.
-This concept is based on a premise that leadership behaviors create an organization culture which impacts the top line and bottom line of the enterprise.
+This concept is based on a premise that leadership behaviors create an organizational culture that impacts the top line and bottom line of the enterprise.
 Thus it can be said that Behaviors are ROI linked.

 - Identify the behavioral patterns of your customer.
-The behavior of the customer and decision makers can give you an insight into the client’s organization behavior.
+The behavior of the customer and decision-makers can give you an insight into the client’s organizational behavior.

 The distilled behavior of each client is more predictable than the “number forecast” through the trends.
 It will give you an insight into new horizons of business opportunities and the type of partnerships.